Food mediation is my new thing.

-I am a huge believer in the power of meditation and the benefits it has on every system in our body (I talk about it more here).
+I am a huge believer in the power of meditation and the benefits it has on every system in our body.
 Its not for everyone though, I get it.
 In the modern world people feel strapped for time, overwhelmed with information and confused about how and when to start meditating.
 Even I am finding it hard to keep to my 15 minutes a day meditation practice!

 There is this misconception that meditation has to be sitting cross legged, eyes closed, chanting an array of sounds.
-Well, the dictionary defines “to meditate” as ““.
+Well, the dictionary defines “to meditate” as “to engage in thought or contemplation; reflect“.
 I am sure many of you can think of lots of activities involving this.
 Sitting cross legged & chanting works for me sometimes but there are other times I turn to other versions of meditating to help me reflect and encourage a feeling of peace and calm.
 These versions suit my lifestyle each day such as, Food Meditating.

 What is Food Meditating?